abh05/World-Of-Games/README.md

 * A Flask web server application and HTML page for publishing the player's score
 The player will need to select a game and difficulty level.
 To display the HTML web page, a Python flask module is used.
 Once running, you can access it from: 127.0.0.1:8777

-The operations side includes managing the applications code in git/github repositories and running it in a Jenkins Pipeline using Jenkins files to create stages, Docker (and Docker-compose) to package the Flask Web app into a container, and Selenium tests to test the games score.
+The operations side includes managing the applications code in git/github repositories and running it in a Jenkins Pipeline using Jenkins files to create stages, Docker (and Docker-compose) to package the Flask Web app into a container, and Selenium tests to test the score game website.

 ## Environment and requirements:
 * Ubuntu 18.04 was used as the operating system for Jenkins master and testing node.